 As I traveled the West Coast I always tried to hike as many trails as I could.
 This, of course, leads me on a lot of wild goose chases that ended with nothing to show.

 One thing you’ll notice once you reach Punakaiki is just how much the landscape changes since you left the Lakes District.
-In this northern region of the South Island the vegetation and cliffs are so beautiful it amazed me!
+In this northern region of the South Island the vegetation and cliffs are so beautiful, they amazed me!

 So, why not get amongst it all and take a short hike or paddle down the Pororari River.
 The Pororari River Track is an easy way to enjoy the scenery and is also free.
-You can hike the entire 3.5 kilometers one way (7km return) track in around 1.5 hours.
+You can hike the entire 3.5 kilometers (2.1 mi) one-way (7km (4.3 mi) return) track in around 1.5 hours.

 If walking doesn’t sound like fun, then why not kayak down the river?
 You can rent kayaks from the river’s edge on the ocean side of the highway (you can’t miss it).
 Two-hour kayak rental will cost $50 NZD for adults and $20 for children.

-Glow worm caves are everywhere in New Zealand but not all are created equal.
+Glow worm caves are spread out all over New Zealand but not all are created equal.
 Out of them all, a few stand out and some include the Waitomo Caves, Waipu Caves, and the Te Anau Caves.
 However, these places are hot on the tourist trail and as such, visiting these caves can be somewhat overcrowded.

 But there is one cave not mentioned above that’s well off the beaten path and that’s the Nile River Caves in Paparoa National Park.
-From the town of Charleston, the company Cave Rafting has tours leaving to the caves.
+From the town of Charleston, there are tours leaving to the caves.
 And the best part is that you can choose from two epic adventures!

-The first is just a cave tour with where you’ll explore the cave in search of glow worms and learn all about underground life.
+The first is just a guided cave tour where you’ll explore the cave in search of glow worms and learn all about underground life.
 The second (and our favorite) is glow worm cave tubing.
-This epic adventure sees you tubing through the caves along the Nile River exploring deep parts of the cave and learning about, well, caves!
+This epic adventure has you tubing through the caves along the Nile River exploring deep parts of the cave and learning about, well, caves!